Office of Career Services

 - Use parallel grammatical structures and consistent verb tenses.

-- Includes name, address, telephone and professional email.
+- Include name, address, telephone and professional email.

-- Make sure that your address, telephone and email address are ones that you check often.
+- Make sure your address, telephone and email address are ones you check often.

-- Telephone: Make sure that your voice mail is professional and you remove ringback tones.
+- Telephone: Make sure your voice mail is professional and you remove ringback tones.